-To ensure you are using the latest version of this application, visit the USCIS Web site at www.uscis.gov where you can obtain the latest USCIS forms and immigration-related information.
-If you do not have Internet access, you may order USCIS forms by calling our toll-free number at 1-800-870-3676.
+You can get USCIS forms and immigration-related information on the USCIS Web site at www.uscis.gov.
+You may order USCIS forms by calling the USCIS toll-free number at 1-800-870-3676.
 You may also obtain forms and information by calling the USCIS National Customer Service Center at 1-800-375-5283.
-For TTY (deaf or hard of hearing) call: 1-800-767-1833.

-Instead of waiting in line for assistance at your local USCIS office, you can now schedule an appointment through our online system, InfoPass, at infopass.uscis.gov.
+You can schedule an appointment to meet with a USCIS representative at your local USCIS office through the USCIS Internet-based system, InfoPass.
+To access the system, visit the USCIS Web site.
 Use the InfoPass appointment scheduler and follow the screen prompts to set up your appointment.
 InfoPass generates an electronic appointment notice that appears on the screen.